 A: You can schedule one or more e-check payments for the current date or any future dates.
 You can also sign up for electronic billing and email notifications.
 Real estate information is now available on-line (you may have to contact us to set this up if you register and do not see your real estate account).
 For dog owners, the new tax portal allows you to renew and pay for dog licenses online.
 For business owners, you are able to submit required filings and pay taxes online, including business license, business tangible property.
 Hotel and campground operators are able to submit and pay the transient occupancy tax, and rental companies are able to submit and pay rental taxes.
 For all businesses and taxpayers, you can see copies of any bill or form sent to you, and more!

 Q: My account number is not being recognized to link my accounts.
 How can this be resolved?

 A: Account numbers in the new tax system are eight digits long and begin with a "1".
-Account numbers in the old system begin with an "8" or "9".
+Account numbers in the old tax system began with an "8" or "9".
 If you need your new account number please call Taxpayer Services at 703-792-6710.

-Q: I don not know my account number, is there another way to link my accounts?
+Q: I do not know my account number, is there another way to link my accounts?

 Q: Some accounts are not linked to my portal account, how can I get access to these accounts?